PaperCutSoftware/git-from-powershell/docs/index.md

 # Git from the PowerShell Prompt

+These notes support a demonstration and talk that introduces PowerShell users to Git and version control concepts.
+Links to more complete material are provided

 ## Introduction

-Most folks in IT (application developers, system administrators, security engineers,...) use and manage text files of various types all day, every day.
+Most folks in IT (application developers, system administrators, security engineers,...) create, and manage, text files of various types all day, every day.
-For example source code, scripts,  data files of various types (such as config settings stored in JSON or CSV files), application source code and so on.
+For example: scripts; data files of various types (such as config settings stored in JSON or CSV files); application source code and so on.
 Keeping track of changes, looking back at old versions and creating special purpose versions is unmanageable without a version control tool.

 [Git](https://git-scm.com/) is the world's most popular version control tool.
 This talk provides a novice introduction to using Git from the PowerShell prompt and no previous version control experience is assumed.
 As well as using Git locally, we will also look at storing version repositories on the GitHub cloud service.